OpenFLUID/openfluid/doc/contents/apdx_wareset.md

 ### Arguments

-- `-w`: ware source, can be a remote (git or hub) or local *primary* source containing source code for listed wares
+- `-w`: ware source, can be:
+  - a remote (git or hub) URL
+  - a local *primary* source path containing source code for listed wares having the structure of an OpenFLUID workspace
+- `-s`: "set" list information, can be:
+  -  a remote wareset name to be fetch from hub location (if provided)
-- `-s`: set source, can be a remote or local dataset or a wareset-lock file
+  -  a local dataset folder path
+  -  a wareset-lock file
 - `-p`: path to new location to build the new userdata path (isolated workspace and wares folders)
 - `-r`: to run simulation after build